 The profession handles massive amounts of information and money.
 Organized crime and other entities with significant resources continue to find inventive ways to hack in.
 The need to be vigilant and keep up with technological safeguards is high.
 Hackers will look for and exploit the weakest link in your systems and hardware.

 Be proactive and take the steps discussed here.
-See the LAWPROMagazine “Cybercrime and Law Firms” for more information on how to keep your professional and personal data safe.
+See the “Cybercrime and Law Firms” issue of LAWPRO Magazine for more information on how to keep your professional and personal data safe.
 The magazine is chock-full of simple tips you can use now to improve your cybersecurity.